This post is sponsored by BabbleBoxx.com on behalf of Club Pilates. All opinions are my own.

 Club Pilates Cardio Sculpt

 These straps were another little contraption that I loved.
-They are so versatile – good for working muscles you didn’t know existed, and also good for getting a good stretch at the end!
+They are so versatile !
+Good for working muscles you didn’t know existed, and also good for getting a good stretch at the end!
+I could’ve continued those stretches all day.
+Such a good feeling!

 I really felt like my body was lengthening throughout these workouts.
 My core was definitely sore after every class, letting me know that I was staying engaged properly.